ColbyCarrillo/BusHeadway/README.md

 	One is required to:
   	1.)
 Acquire a API key from AT (https://dev-portal.at.govt.nz/)

   	2.)
+Change the permissions on altAppVariables.sh and initApp.sh to be executable
+		-example: chmod +x altAppVariables.sh
+	3.)
 Alter the application location variables to where you are cloning the app on your system and your new application key provided by AT.
       	-This can be done by first CHANGING the variables to the respective locations and then altAppVariables.sh script which will replace all the app locations in the respective files

-  	3.)
+  	4.)
 Run the initialize application using the initApp.sh script, which will create the database tables and views

-  	4.)
+  	5.)
 Alter cron jobs to run daily (I choose 01:00):
       		a.) startProg.sh
           		-example: 0 1 * * * PATH=/opt/anaconda3/bin:$PATH /home/ccar788/headway/code/masterScripts/startProg.sh >> /home/ccar788/headway/code/masterScripts/output/cron.txt 2>&1
      	 	b.) removeOldFiles.sh
           		-example: 0 1 * * * /home/ccar788/headway/code/masterScripts/removeOldFiles.sh

-	5.)
+	6.)
 If you desire for the application to start right away, you can run 'nohup startProg.sh &' to start the program in the background, followed by disown %1 to have it run even after you logout (given that you only have one process running in background)